anpho/win32diskimager-qt5/README.txt

 Image Writer for Microsoft Windows
-Release 0.9.5 - Unnamed Edition 2: The oddly released sequel
+Release 1.0.0 - The "Holy cow, we made a 1.0 Release" release.
 ======
 About:
 ======
-This utility is used to write img files to SD and USB memory devices.
+This utility is used to read and write raw image files to SD and USB memory devices.
-Simply run the utility, point it at your img, and then select the removable device to write to.
+Simply run the utility, point it at your raw image, and then select the removable device to write to.

 This utility can not write CD-ROMs.
+USB Floppy is NOT supported at this time.

 Future releases and source code are available on our Sourceforge project: http://sourceforge.net/projects/win32diskimager/

-This program is Beta , and has no warranty.
+This program is Beta, and has no warranty.
 It may eat your files, call you names, or explode in a massive shower of code.
 The authors take no responsibility for these possible events.